Lawrence DeVol

-Lawrence DeVol (17 November 1903 – 8 July 1936) was an American criminal, bank robber, prison escapee and Depression-era outlaw.
+Lawrence DeVol (November 17, 1903 – July 8, 1936) was an American criminal, bank robber, prison escapee and Depression-era outlaw.
 He was connected to several Midwestern gangs during the 1920s and 1930s, most often with the Barker-Alvin Karpis and Holden-Keating Gangs, and was also a former partner of Harvey Bailey early in his criminal career.
 DeVol is known to have killed at least eleven people during his criminal career, including six law enforcement officers.

 Early life

-Lawrence DeVol was born in Belpre, Ohio on 17 November 1903 to parents Helem and Emma (Shanks) DeVol.
+Lawrence DeVol was born in Belpre, Ohio in 1903 to parents Helem and Emma (Shanks) DeVol.
 He moved with his parents and brother Albert to Oklahoma as a child, being raised in the Tulsa area.
 Lawrence's mother would later marry a second time, to William Keener, but it is unclear whether it was a circumstance of divorce or being widowed.

 Criminal career

-On 20 May 1914 Lawrence DeVol was sentenced to the Oklahoma State Training School for White Boys as an incorrigible youth.
+On May 20, 1914, Lawrence DeVol was sentenced to the Oklahoma State Training School for White Boys as an incorrigible youth.
 After serving a short term, he soon became involved in theft and other criminal activity and, as a member of the Tulsa "Central Park Gang", he was first arrested for larceny at age 13.
-DeVol participated in his first bank robbery on 19 August 1927, when he joined Eddie Fitzgerald, Harry Morris and Harvey Bailey in stealing $70,000 from a bank in Vinton, Iowa.
-He joined the group in a second robbery, which included Al Johnson, stealing $225,000 from a bank in Washington Court House, Ohio on 6 February 1928.
+DeVol participated in his first bank robbery on August 19, 1927, when he joined Eddie Fitzgerald, Harry Morris and Harvey Bailey in stealing $70,000 from a bank in Vinton, Iowa.
+He joined the group in a second robbery, which included Al Johnson, stealing $225,000 from a bank in Washington Court House, Ohio on February 6, 1928.

 DeVol was convicted that same year in connection with a bank robbery in Kansas and sent to the state reformatory in Hutchinson.
 During his incarceration, he was befriended by Alvin Karpis.
-The pair escaped from the facility on 9 March 1929, and reached Pueblo, Colorado where they stole a car and headed south.
+The pair escaped from the facility on March 9, 1929, and reached Pueblo, Colorado where they stole a car and headed south.
 They stopped in Woodward, Oklahoma where they attempted to burglarize a store, but DeVol was caught, arrested and returned to Hutchinson.
 In spite of his escape attempt, DeVol was paroled by the end of the year and rejoined his old partner in a string of robberies throughout Kansas and Oklahoma.
-They were eventually arrested in Kansas City, Kansas on 23 March 1930, with DeVol posting $1,000 bail on April 1 and abandoning Karpis by leaving town.
+They were eventually arrested in Kansas City, Kansas on March 23, 1930, with DeVol posting $1,000 bail on April 1 and abandoning Karpis by leaving town.